When the Court Will Appoint an Interpreter

 - Before the proceeding begins, the court interpreter will need to hear you speak in your native language and will explain his role as a court interpreter.

-- During a court proceeding, the court interpreter will help you to communicate with persons in the courtroom, including your lawyer, court personnel, and the judge.
+- During your court proceeding, the court interpreter will help you to communicate with your lawyer, court personnel, and the judge.

 - The court interpreter will interpret everything you say into English and will interpret everything said in court into your native language.